Skip to main content

 Glen Sanderson

 Glen Sanderson is Leader of Northumberland County Council.
-He represents Longhorsley, which includes the villages of Hepscott and Mitford in the constituency.
+He represents Longhorsley, which includes the villages of Longhorsley, Hepscott, Mitford, and Eshott.

 Stay informed on this and other local issues.